 After surgery you will be moved to the recovery room.
 The recovery room nurses will watch you closely as you recover from the anaesthesia and give you medication for pain and nausea as needed.

 If you are staying overnight, you will be moved to a nursing unit.

 Incisions, drains and dressings

-Depending on the type of surgery, you may have one or two incisions that are covered with steri-strips
+you may have one or two incisions that are covered with steri-strips